Mount Sterling, Illinois

 Mount Sterling is a city in and the county seat of Brown County, Illinois, United States.
 The population was 2,006 at the 2020 census.

 Foodservice distributor Dot Foods is based in Mount Sterling.

 History

 Mount Sterling was organized in 1854.
 It did not have a courthouse until 1868, although it was designated the county seat from when the county was organized.

+Mount Sterling was one of several Illinois towns that publicly competed for a new state prison in one of the state's prison sweepstakes competitions.
+During the 1987 competition, the town of Flora famously produced the "Is We Is or Is We Isn't/Gonna Get Ourselves A Prison" video.
+Ultimately, Mount Sterling won the 1987 competition and the state constructed the Western Illinois Correctional Center along State Highway 99 a mile south of town.
+In 1989 immediately prior to opening, the prison hosted a "Spend a night in prison" event for state and local dignitaries and prominent business-owners, an event that ultimately soured some of its participants on the economic value of prisons to small town economies.

 Geography

 According to the 2021 census gazetteer files, Mount Sterling has a total area of 1.11 sqmi, all land.